alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-28-deliberate-abandoning-delaying-salah.md

 category: [fatwas,salah,women]
 locale: en
 lang: en
-excerpt: "If she is as what you have mentioned, she is an apostate.
+summary: "If she is as what you have mentioned, she is an apostate.
 By doing this, she is causing great harm to her daughters.
 She must be asked to repent."
 group1: true
 ---